civerjia/Proton-Bragg-Peak-Fit/README.md

 Fitting 3D dose comprise 2 steps,
 - Fitting 1D IDD curve
-- Fitting 2D dose with gaussian functions layer by layer
+- Fitting 2D dose with gaussian functions layer by layer(or fit as a whole 3D dose)

 Related function will be uploaded later.